7

 Tasmanian Reyne Smith #6 of the Louisville Cardinals blows by Jaden Schutt #2 of the Virginia Tech Hokies in the first half during a game at Cassell Coliseum on February 25, 2025 in Blacksburg, Virginia.
 Photo: Ryan Hunt/Getty Images

-Junior guard Anthony Dell'Orso, from Melbourne, is averaging 7.7 points per game, 1.4 rebounds, and 1.4 assists for the 24th-ranked Arizona Wildcats (19-10) while BYU Cougars (21-8) Senior Mawot Mag, also from Melbourne, is averaging 5.7 points per game on 51.4% fro the field and 1.8 boards.
+Junior guard Anthony Dell'Orso, from Melbourne, is averaging 7.7 points per game, 1.4 rebounds, and 1.4 assists for the Arizona Wildcats while BYU Cougars (21-8) Senior Mawot Mag, also from Melbourne, is averaging 5.7 points per game on 51.4% from the field and 1.8 boards.

 Australian basketball nursery St Mary's Gaels, ranked 21st in the nation, are 27-4.
 The Gaels have three Australians on their roster: Harry Wessels; Joshua Dent; and Rory Hawke.
 They've followed in the footsteps of Patty Mills, Matthew Dellavedova, Jock Landale, Alex Ducas, Jordan Hunter, Clint Steindl, Emmett Naar, Kyle Bowen and Tanner Krebs who have all suited up for the Californian college.